DaemonAchero/Vath/README.md

 Vath can:

 - open a target website in an automated browser
-- capture HTML, styles, scripts, images, fonts, media, and other assets
+- capture HTML, or any frontend site with styles, scripts, images, fonts, media, and other assets
 - extract responsive views
 - optionally crawl deeper links
 - generate a local preview UI
-- package the result for download
+- package the result for download work with almost any modern sites especially award winning websites

 ## Requirements